screaminglineage/ToDo/README.md

 ## Introduction
 ToDo is a simple CLI based TODO utility which lets you add tasks to a list, mark them done in bulk and remove them from the list entirely.

+## Changing the Task Data Location
+The task data is saved in a file called **todo_tasks.txt** (in the current working directory) by default.
+However an environment variable, **RTODO_FILE_PATH**, can be set to any desired value to specify a custom path for saving the task data.

 ## Usage
 All the added tasks are listed out by default just by running the program without any options